gridsingularity/gsy-matching-engine-sdk/README.md

     The bids_offers response can be received in the method named `on_offers_bids_response`, this one can be overridden to decide the recommendations algorithm and fires a call to submit_matches()

-- Posts the trading bid/offer pairs recommendations back to d3a, can be called from the overridden on_offers_bids_response:
+- Posts the trading bid/offer pairs recommendations back to GSy Exchange, can be called from the overridden on_offers_bids_response:

     ```python
     def on_offers_bids_response(self, data):